choppen5/client-acd/README.md

 ### Salesforce configuration ###
-1. Go to Call Centers >  Create:
+1. Go to Call Centers >  Create
--- Import a call center config included, DemoAdapterTwilio.xml
-  - after import, change the paramter CTI Adapter URL to <https://<insert yourherokuappurl>
+  - Import a call center config included, DemoAdapterTwilio.xml -- after import, change the paramter CTI Adapter URL to the Heroku URL created in the first steps https:/<insert yourherokuappurl
   - add yourself to the call center under "Manage Call Center users" > Add more users > (find)
 3. You should now see a CTI adapter under the Contact tabs.
 However, you want to use the Service Cloud Console for all cti calls (which prevens browser refreshes that would hang up calls)
-4. To create a service cloud console:
+4. To create a service cloud console
   - Setup > Create > Apps > New
--- Choose "Console" for type of app
+  - Choose "Console" for type of app
--- give it a name, such as "Twilio ACD"
+  - give it a name, such as "Twilio ACD"
--- Accept default for logo
+  - Accept default for logo
--- For tabs, add some tabs to your Service Cloud Console, such as Contacts, Cases -- accept default for step5 "choose how records display" -- Set visibility to all (for dev orgs)
+  - For tabs, add some tabs to your Service Cloud Console, such as Contacts, Cases
+  - accept default for step5 "choose how records display"
+  - Set visibility to all (for dev orgs)
-You've now created an app!
+  - You've now created an app!
 You will see you'r console in the App dropdown, for example "Twilio ACD"

 5. Configuring screenpops
   - you can configure screenpop response, such as to pop the search screen, in Setup > Call Centers >  (your call center) -> Softphone Layout.